-This is intended to be a general guide only and for specific course and certificate information, be sure to consult the What's What, Interim Assistant Dean Goebel (sgoebel@lclark.edu or 503.768.6677), and with professors or practitioners who specialize in your area of interest.
+This is intended to be a general guide only and for specific course and certificate information, be sure to consult the What's What and with professors or practitioners who specialize in your area of interest.
 You should refer also to the course descriptions and the three-year curriculum plan.
 It is important to bear in mind that some courses and seminars are offered every second year, and some specialized subjects may be available less frequently.
 The three-year plan will give you some idea of the frequency of course offerings.
 Some courses have prerequisites.
 For other advanced courses, the professor may recommend that students take a basic course first.
-A few courses overlap so much in their coverage that students may not take both for credit.
-The course descriptions can be found at http://www.lclark.edu/cgi-bin/wwwlaw/showSections.cgi

 Certificates: If you wish to pursue a focus in business, tax, or IP law, you also have the option to complete the requirements for the Certificate in Federal Tax Law, the Certificate in Business Law or the Certificate in Intellectual Property Law.
-Be sure to refer to What's What for a complete description of these certificate programs, and on the web at http://www.lclark.edu/law/academics/whats_what/.
-If you are interested in pursuing a certificate, please contact Interim Assistant Dean Goebel at sgoebel@lclark.edu or 503.768.6677.